All right, we are waiting around today. So let’s write a cannabis review.

 I grew this in a 25 sf tent.
 I veg them until I can scrub the uppers up against the trellis before I top.
 Then I start to really spread them, trimming the backs and letting the arms fill the rest of the canopy under the trellis.
 Once I get a good thicket going ~10inch beneath the trellis, I flip and strip the lowers while letting the uppers roll to the sky.

 Moonshine Haze grew in the middle of the 5, snaking its way between the lower spaces.
-It grew too tall too fast and required multiple toppings, which lead to arms spanning the entire tent, that I would basically thread through the trellis.
+It grew too tall, too fast and required multiple toppings, which lead to arms spanning the entire tent, that I would basically thread through the trellis.
 The plant thrived easily.

 Flowering went longer than everything else in the tent.
 I usually do a week flush in <140ppm water (changed daily if above), which was done when the hybrids became ready.
 The MH got a 3 week flush by the time it was done.
-It is fairly flawless but can’t help wonder what the extra yield would have been had I fed it properly.
+It is fairly flawless, but can’t help wonder what the extra yield would have been had I fed it properly.

 The flavour here is tight and precise.
 It’s not polarized, doesn’t sway heavily between two flavour profiles.
 The central note is a very green haze note.
 It has slight mint-pine-citrus note, buzzy florals and a downward edge of grimey earths.
 Although secondary notes are distinguishable, it doesn’t sway too far into the expanse where you would mistake it for anything but a haze, but within the tight space of its flavour profile, there is a lot going on.

 This was a great plant.
 The yield was fantastic.
-Sexy taxonomy.
+Sexy morphology.
 I’m not a die-hard haze fan but the profile works for me, it’s bright with a mean edge but not too pushy.
 More piercing, than blasting.

 I did not reach its potential the first time I grew it.
 Now that I know what to expect, I’d do it in a tank by itself in sets of 4, instead of 6.